ertiqah/The-Efficient-Entrepreneur/README.md

-# Projects in ML : Beginner to Professional
-The course covers a number of different machine learning algorithms such as supervised learning, unsupervised learning, reinforced learning and even neural networks.
-From there you will learn how to incorporate these algorithms into actual projects so you can see how they work in action!
-But, that’s not all.
-In addition to quizzes that you’ll find at the end of each section, the course also includes a 6 brand new projects that can help you experience the power of Machine Learning using real-world examples!

-# 9 Projects That Are Included in This Course:

 Project 1 -Board Game Review Prediction – In this project, you’ll see how to perform a linear regression analysis by predicting the average reviews on a board game in this project.

 Project 2 – Credit Card Fraud Detection – In this project, you’ll learn to focus on anomaly detection by using probability densities to detect credit card fraud.